ftballguy45/mssql-mcp/README.md

   - "List tables in database 'test'"
   - "Create a table named 'users' in database 'myapp'"
   - "Read data from table 'customers' in database 'sales'"
+  - "List tables in database 'test' on server 'myserver.database.windows.net'"

 ### Connection String
-- The connection string provided in the environment variable is used for server connection only.
+- The connection string provided in the environment variable is used as the default server connection.
 - **Do NOT include a database name** (`Initial Catalog` or `Database`) in the connection string.
 - Each tool operation specifies which database to use via a parameter.
+- You can override the server at runtime using the optional `server` parameter.
 - For database creation/deletion, the connection uses the master database.

 # Troubleshooting